AhmedElsayed200/P2-udemy-bldai/README.md

 ## Overview

-A responsive Udemy home page created using HTML5, CSS3, JavaScript, and react.js.
+A responsive Udemy home page created using HTML5, CSS modules, JavaScript, and react.js.

 ## About the project